md5sam/Falcon2Fastg/README.md

     python Falcon2Fastg.py [--only-output=reads|contigs]

-Run it in the output directory of FALCON assembly (2-asm-falcon).
-It needs the following input files:
+This can be run in the output directory of FALCON assembly (2-asm-falcon).
+Please make sure to copy the preads4falcon.fasta file from the intermediate directory (1-preads_ovl) to the output directory (2-asm-falcon)

+Falcon2Fastg needs the following 6 input files:

 * preads4falcon.fasta